 Welcome to St. Paul American Lutheran Church!

-We are currently celebrating the season of Easter.
+We are currently celebrating the season of Pentecost.

 Learn more about the Seasons of the Church.

 Welcome to St. Paul American Lutheran Congregation's Website. it is our hope that our website will provide an opportunity for you to get to know us.
-You may also follow us on Facebook (see the icon at the bottom of each page).
+You may also follow us on Facebook by clicking the icon on any page.
 As God meets and welcomes us in Jesus Christ, we look forward to the opportunity to meet, welcome and get to know you!